IHE/ITI.MHD/input/pagecontent/1332_actor_options.md

 #### 1:33.2.5 Generate Metadata Option

-The **Generate Metadata Option** recognizes that there are Document Source Actors that have super simple publication needs that can be automated on the Document Recipient Actor.
+The **Generate Metadata Option** recognizes that there are Document Source Actors that have a structured and coded format of a document (CDA or FHIR-Document) and simple publication needs that can be automated on the Document Recipient Actor.
 The simplifications include:
 * Only the document is provided
+  * must be CDA or FHIR Document
 * Publishing one document at a time
 * The document must be included
+* The Document Recipient can deterministically create the DocumentReference metadata
 * No support for On-Demand or Delayed Document Assembly
 * No support for Replace
 * No support for Folders